 Financial Director Samantha Hensher says: “Like the IRPM, we condemn this fraud completely, and urge leaseholders to be alert to the possibility of fake forms and scams of this nature, and of the potential risks of falling prey to this con.

 “The good news, however, is that there are many things you can do.
 We all know scammers can be very convincing these days.
-But the genuine form is here – check it as a starting point.

 “We’re happy to talk to anyone who thinks they may be in possession of a falsified EWS1 form, and to offer what advice and help we can.”